childscreen

 4. Follow The 20-20-20 Rule

 Our eyes need to rest more often than you may think.
 Every 20 minutes, to be exact.
-The 20-20-20 rule involves focusing on an object 20 feet away, for 20 seconds, in 20 minute intervals.
-You can encourage children to do this by telling them to look out the window once they finish a chapter, or simply close their eyes for 20 seconds.
+The 20-20-20 rule involves focusing on an object 20 feet away for 20 seconds in 20-minute intervals.
+You can encourage children to do this by telling them to look out the window once they finish a chapter or simply close their eyes for 20 seconds.

 Everett & Hurite is committed to providing high quality eye care to patients of all ages, including children.
 We staff a number of board-certified pediatric ophthalmologists with years of experience diagnosing and treating pediatric eye conditions.
-Request an appointment with one of the physicians or call 412-288-0858.
-We remain committed to providing excellent, ongoing care for our patients while taking every possible precaution in preventing the spread of COVID-19.